stealthman22/100-days-of-code/log.md

 DAY 69 (14th June 2019)

 Did the shift key checkbox challenge in JS30.
 This was quite hard to envision.
 I tried breaking it down to smaller pieces but could only get a bit of the logic. a = !a Still baffles me.
 And I never expected  'ShiftKey' to be all you need to reference the key

+DAY 70 (16th June 2019)

+Reflected on the patterns that were consistent in the code examples I have been learning.
+Few things stood out; First selecting of NodeLists, then event listeners, and finally the blocks of functions.
+I think most front end JS are fashioned in this manner.